UsabilityEngineering/readerhub/phaseIII/README.md

 * On task 3 we asked the participants to search for someone named “@johnSmith” but then we didn’t have anyone named like that, so this caused confusion.

-* We wanted people to be able to message a person only if they had that person as a friend but this wasn’t implemented correctly.
+* We wanted people to be able to message a person only if they had that person as a friend, but this wasn’t implemented correctly.

 * Any changes suggested should be put through more user testing.